 Ingredient and Substitution Notes

-Gluten-Free Flour Blend – This recipe is made with a gluten-free flour blend, Bob’s Red Mill Gluten-Free 1 to 1 Baking Flour to be specific, the one in the BLUE bag with xanthan gum.
+For vegan gluten-free oatmeal muffins: You'll need a gluten-free flour blend, Bob’s Red Mill Gluten-Free 1 to 1 Baking Flour to be specific, the one in the BLUE bag with xanthan gum.

 I also tested it with the other Bob's Red Mill GF flour blend, the one in the red bag and the results were also great.
 See the "Which Flour Blend to Use" section below for more info.